Featuring Dr. Tim Latham by Chi Bang

 Chi: How about people who are not fitness professionals and maybe looking for a way to manage their own pain, would this be a workshop for them as well?

 Tim: Yes, absolutely.
-If you are seasoned in fitness and training and have experience with injuries and want to learn some fundamental principles to remain pain free or managing pain, yes absolutely.
-I would be suit someone who is familiar with human anatomy and physiology but yes.
+If you are seasoned in fitness and training and have experience with injuries and want to learn some fundamental principles to remain pain-free or managing pain, yes absolutely.
+I would suit someone who is familiar with human anatomy and physiology but yes.